bubbletea-chat/bubbletea/README.md

 ### Configuration with `@config` Decorator

 BubbleTea provides a `@config` decorator to define and expose bot configurations via a dedicated endpoint.
-This is useful for setting up bot metadata, such as its name, URL, emoji, and initial greeting.
+This is essential for:
+- Setting up bot metadata (name, URL, description)
+- Enabling subscriptions and payments
+- Configuring app store-style listing information
+- Managing access control and visibility

 #### Example: Using the `@config` Decorator